lisphilar/covid19-sir/docs/_sources/markdown/INSTALLATION.md.txt

 ## 4. Acknowledgement

-On Feb2020, CovsirPhy project started in Kaggle platform with [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook using the following datasets.
+In Feb2020, CovsirPhy project started in Kaggle platform with [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook using the following datasets.

 - The number of cases (JHU) and linelist: [Novel Corona Virus 2019 Dataset by SRK](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset)
 - Population in each country:  [covid19 global forecasting: locations population by Dmitry A. Grechka](https://www.kaggle.com/dgrechka/covid19-global-forecasting-locations-population)